 The Company subleases office premises at its Massachusetts headquarters to a corporation owned and controlled by the Chief Executive Officer ("CEO") of the Company beginning July 1, 2020, with no stated termination date.
-Sublease payments received were a nominal amount for the three months ended February 28, 2025 and February 29, 2024.
+Sublease payments received were a nominal amount for the three and six months ended May 31, 2025 and 2024.

 Fusady is owned, in equal 25% shares, by four individual investors.
 These four individuals also each own 25% of Bersa S.A.
 Bersa S.A. is a distributor of the Company's products in Argentina.
-There were no sales to Bersa S.A. during the three months ended February 28, 2025 and February 29, 2024.
+There were sales of \$0.1 million during the three and six months ended May 31, 2024.
 Because of the divesture of the joint venture in August 2024 (see Note 8), Fusady is no longer considered a related party.